Palm Springs Road Trip to the Ocean Reveals Surprises

 With our brains stretched and our stomachs full, we headed back to the hotel for a relaxing night of watching whodunit TV shows.
 Competition ensued about which of us would be accurate in our guesses.

 Observation about San Clemente.
 It definitely is a beach community with all the amenities one could want on any trip to the beach.
 Glistening in the sun, snow-white Spanish architecture, with red-tile roofs, hugged the rugged hillside.
 Lovely parks with grass lawns and palm trees align with expansive white-sand beach.

 We headed out for a return culinary visit to Rancho Capistrano Winery.
 My family and I visited there in January.
 We still rave about our lunch on their 3,000 ft patio.

 This time we met with Devin, the Wine Club Manager, and the Chef before we started our explorations of new menu items interspersed with choices from their wine menu.
 I told them that their food was worth five stars, and I meant it.

 Again, a more detailed account of this winery will appear in my writings soon.
 Meanwhile, this lovely place is within easy walking distance of the San Juan Capistrano Mission.

 Mission San Juan Capistrano

 This is the seventh Mission (out of 21) the Franciscans built in California after the Spanish-American War.
-One of the first things that caught my eye was the blue flowers lavishly blooming tucked up against the light beige stone used in many of the buildings.
+One of the first things that caught my eye was the lavishly blooming blue flowers tucked up against the light beige stone used in many buildings.
 Yes, I said buildings.
 There is far more to see than the remains of the original Mission destroyed in 1812.